Qazzquimby/prototypical-tactics-game/tactics-site/public/rules.md

 [//]: # (TODO zigzaggy next turn diagram)

-When there are no unused hero-columns remaining, the round ends.
+When each hero has had a turn this way, the round ends.
+Game ends at the end of round 6.

 ## Turn